Frequently Asked Questions

 University of the Rockies was founded as the Colorado School of Professional Psychology (COSPP) in Colorado Springs in 1998 to provide a professional graduate education in psychology to individuals seeking licensure as psychologists or practice in other arenas of the profession.

 When COSPP was purchased by Bridgepoint Education in 2007, the name was changed to University of the Rockies.
-Today, University of the Rockies offers 13 degree programs through three schools, the School of Professional Psychology, the School of Organizational Leadership, and the School of Social, Human, and Educational Development.
-Most degree programs are offered online as well as at the Denver campus.In 2015, the Higher Learning Commission granted approval for University of the Rockies to move the campus to Denver, CO, where it is currently located.
+Today, University of the Rockies offers 13 degree programs in the social and behavioral sciences.In 2015, the Higher Learning Commission granted approval for University of the Rockies to move the campus to Denver, CO, where it is currently located.

 For more information, visit the History page.

 For more information about the Denver area, visit our Convention and Visitors Bureau.

 For a complete list of degree programs at University of the Rockies, please visit our Degrees page.